 Stonington Point is a very popular dive site for the local diving communities.
 During the summer months, there are groups of divers exploring the site nearly every evening.
-After an easy beach entrance, you’ll quickly find depths of 18-20ft.
-In summary, Stonington Point is a excellent site for beginners.
+Parking is located right next to the beach; after an easy beach entrance, you’ll quickly find depths of 18-20ft.
+In summary, Stonington Point is an excellent site for beginners.
 However, experienced divers love it too and frequent it week after week!

-Local divers might also be spotted after the sun has gone down – enjoying a night dive when a variety of creatures that hide during the day are swimming and crawling about the seafloor.
-Squid are frequently seen darting around, often with dinner grasped in their arms.
+Local divers might also be spotted after the sun has gone down.
+They are enjoying a night dive when a variety of creatures that hide during the day are swimming and crawling about the seafloor.
+Squid are frequently seen darting around, and often are seen with dinner grasped in their arms.

 In 2016, SECONN donated two picnics tables to the site – they make donning and doffing gear a breeze!

 SECONN has placed a series of Geocaches in local waters; check out the ones located here!